RainbowPawz/PonyBuilder/README.md

 Advanced Programming I Project
 # PonyBuilder

-Each senior at the University of Montana Computer Science department must finish what are called our capstone course.
+Each senior at the University of Montana Computer Science department must finish what are called our capstone courses.
 The first of these is Advanced Programming 1 where we are introduced to the much needed Design Patterns.
 Our Professor had us develop was she called the Food Storage system, which later could take food “orders”.

 I developed what I affectionately called the "Pony Builder".